AppSecure-nrw/security-belts/blue/logging-concept.md

 ## Activities

+- Improve or create the logging concept of your software.
+- Adhere to your logging concept in your software.
+- Start with your most critical application.

-Create a logging concept considering the following aspects:
+Make sure your concept considers the following aspects:
 - Which data classification does your log data have?
   - Does your data include PII (personally identifiable information)?
 - Which regulatory requirements apply to your software?